Delicious with a “Capitol” D

 Cost: $1.60 per dog with everything

 Michael Stern, the food critic who wrote the book that has compelled me to eat certain “must eat” things around the state, sure loves hot dogs.
-Cripes, of the 40 or so things to eat in Connecticut alone, SIXTEEN of them are gosh darn hot dogs!
-(One place is closed – Rosco’s Big Dog in Hartford – but still, it’s a daunting list.)
+Cripes, of the 60 or so things to eat in Connecticut alone, SIXTEEN of them are gosh darn hot dogs!

 He joked that his editor said that 100 out of his 500 things we must eat around the country are hot dogs.
 I believe it (even if it’s not quite true.)
 Also bear in mind that this book is about something called “roadfood,” not necessarily, “the best possible food you can find.”
 It’s accessible, often cheap, and always local.
 I like that.

 What I don’t like – or rather, I haven’t eaten in 10 years – are pork or beef products.
-I did eat a burger at the historic Louis’ Lunch for this blog, so I figure I can eat a few hot dogs and stuff and not totally compromise my values.
-If it’s “for the good of the blog,” it’s okay.
+I did eat a burger at the historic Louis’ Lunch for this website, so I figure I can eat a few hot dogs and stuff and not totally compromise my values.
+If it’s “for the good of the site,” it’s okay.
 Right?
 (Don’t answer that.
-I know, hot dogs are really never “okay” for about 18 reasons.)
+I know, hot dogs are really never “okay” for about 50 reasons.)

-With that out of the way – and you now armed with the implicit knowledge that my evaulating of hamburgers and hot dogs is a bit absurd – we can go get ourselves a sloppy hot dog.
+With that out of the way – and now armed with the implicit knowledge that my evaluating of hamburgers and hot dogs is a bit absurd – we can go get ourselves a sloppy hot dog.

 I used to love hot dogs as a kid.
 Even now, I enjoy a nice turkey dog or one of those high-falutin’ turkey-based sausage things that cost 8 bucks for four of them at Whole Foods (with flavors like Guoda with Granny Smith Apple).
 For the record, I think the Tofurkey dogs are inedible.